albertus-jw/DatabaseMahasiswaPWSmt5/README.md

 # DatabaseMahasiswaPWSmt5

-# A simple web app that uses PHP to manage a database.
+A simple Web App that uses PHP to manage a simple database.